PYClient/VirusTotalFileScanner/README.md

 # VirusTotal File Scanner

-A quick and carefully optimized Python script that scans files in a choses file directory using your VirusTotal API key.
+A quick and carefully optimized Python script that scans files in a chosen file directory using your VirusTotal API key.
 It prints scan results to the terminal and logs all results to a log file

 ---